cloudflare/workers-sdk/.changeset/odd-kids-notice.md

 "wrangler": patch
 ---

-Expose AI bindings to the `getBindingsProxy` utility function.
+feature: Expose AI bindings to `getBindingsProxy`.

+The `getBindingsProxy` utility function will now contain entries for any AI bindings specified in `wrangler.toml`.